halil-yesilyurt/code-and-tech/README.md

 A modern, high-performance tech blog built with Next.js and headless WordPress.
 Designed for developers and tech enthusiasts, it features a beautiful UI, blazing-fast performance, and a fully decoupled content management experience.

----

 ## 🚀 Live Demo

 [View the Live Site](https://code-and-tech.vercel.app/)

----

-## 📖 Description
+## 📖 Project Overview

 **Code & Tech** is a modern, high-performance tech blog that leverages a headless WordPress backend and a Next.js frontend.
-It is designed to provide a seamless, fast, and SEO-optimized reading experience for tech enthusiasts, developers, and content creators.
-The project decouples content management from presentation, allowing editors to use the familiar WordPress dashboard while delivering a blazing-fast, modern frontend.

----
+It is designed for developers and tech enthusiasts, providing a beautiful, responsive UI, fast performance, and a fully decoupled content management experience.
+Content is managed in WordPress (hosted on InfinityFree or similar), while the frontend is deployed on Vercel for optimal speed and scalability.

 ## 🖼️ Screenshots